reemarkk/c-pic/README.md

 - use raw Linux syscalls without libc,
 - extract a compact “shellcode‑like” code blob from a normal executable.

-> ⚠️ This project is for **low‑level systems / compiler education and research only**.
-> Do **not** use it to break laws, violate school rules, workplace policies, or service terms.
+> ⚠️ This project is intended solely for educational and research purposes in low-level systems and compiler design.
+Do not use it to break laws, violate school or workplace policies, or service terms.

 [GitHub Project](https://github.com/mrzaxaryan/c-pic)